Get a More Advanced Shingle Roof

 Architectural shingles perform better in cooler environments, such as during the fall and spring.
 Installing architectural shingles during the winter runs the risk of the cold weather making them brittle, leaving them vulnerable to cracks during installation.
 Having your shingles installed in the fall or the spring provides a perfect temperature for the shingles to be installed and settle.
 This will help ensure that you have a stronger roof which leads to better protection for you and your family.

 If you are ever unsure whether or not it is the right time to install new shingles onto your home, then contact the expert roofers at All American Home Improvement Inc. We have been working with architectural shingles for over 40 years, and we know its strength and weaknesses.
 We will help you find the perfect time to install your shingles and make sure that the job is done beautifully, and well enough that your new roof will last for years to come.

-If you are looking for durability and a look that awes your neighbors and helps raise the value of your home, architectural shingles are right for you!
-If you would like a free estimate on a new roof installation or shingle replacement, or have anymore questions, call All American Home Improvement Inc at (516) 986-3979 in Long Island and Farmingdale, NY.
+If you are looking for durability and a look that awes your neighbors and helps raise the value of your home, architectural roof shingles in Long Island and Farmingdale, NY is right for you!
+If you would like a free estimate on a new roof installation or shingle replacement or have any more questions, call All American Home Improvement Inc at (516) 986-3979.